Tizzzzy/Law_LLM/README.md

 # Law_LLM

 # Requesting model access from META
-## 1. Requesting model access from META
+## 1. Requesting model access from Google
-visit this [link](https://ai.meta.com/llama/) and request the access to the Llama-2 models.
+visit this [link](https://ai.google.dev/gemma) and request the access to the Gemma-7B model.

 ## 2. Requesting model access from Hugging Face
-Once request is approved, use the same email adrress to get the access of the model from HF [here](https://huggingface.co/meta-llama/Llama-2-7b).
+Once request is approved, use the same email adrress to get the access of the model from HF [here](https://huggingface.co/google/gemma-7b).

 Once both requests are approved, follow the below directions.